 Grades are entered on academic records at the end of each semester or summer session.
 Students receive grades via the Internet following the completion of each semester.
 See Official Grade Types.

 The quality of work done by a student is also measured in terms of “quality points.”
 One who earns an A in a course is awarded four quality points for each semester hour of the course.
 For example, an A in a three-hour course represents 12 quality points.
 Quality points earned for other grades are three quality points per hour for each B grade, two per hour for each C grade, and one per hour for each D grade.
-Grades of P, S, U, F, I, W, Z, IP, and WN yield no quality points.
+Grades of AU, CR, NC, NR, P, S, U, F, I, W, Z, IP, and WN yield no quality points.
 Quality points provide a simple method of calculating the average quality of a student’s academic work.
 A student’s overall cumulative grade point average is obtained by dividing the total quality points by the total number of quality hours.

 Under certain limited conditions, grades of S (satisfactory) or P (pass) may be awarded.
 All credits earned or awarded through special examinations for credit, CLEP, military service, and those accepted on the basis of foreign transcripts are recorded with grades of S. Grades of P and F may be awarded for credit earned in courses only after prior approval by the University Curriculum Review Council.